 - food intended to be supplied as feed must be safe for the intended species and must not be mouldy or contaminated with foreign bodies etc

-- surplus food and co-products must be correctly labelled as required by the Animal Feed (Composition, Marketing and Use) (England) Regulations 2015 and EU Regulation (EC) No 767/2009 on the placing on the market and use of feed
+- surplus food and co-products must be correctly labelled as required by the Animal Feed (Composition, Marketing and Use) (England) Regulations 2015 and Regulation (EC) No 767/2009 on the placing on the market and use of feed

 - the use and supply of animal by-products (ABP) as farm animal feed may be subject to separate registration and approval requirements (including milk and dairy products)